-It is perhaps not a coincidence that all three Boler manufacturing partners, Ray Olecko, Sandor Dusa and Erwin Krieg, each likely shared central European ancestry as they pooled their resources together in 1968 to design and manufacture a very 'European' styled lightweight fibreglass travel trailer called the Boler.
-At the time of their partnership formation in 1968, the existence of similar looking trailers in Europe and the United States were already being produced as far back as 1961.
+Perhaps not a coincidence then that all three Boler manufacturing partners, Ray Olecko, Sandor Dusa and Erwin Krieg, each pooled their resources together in 1968 to design and manufacture what would become a very popular Canadian lightweight travel trailer having very similar manufactured design features and characteristics of the earlier moulded fibreglass trailers of Europe.
 Whether or not the partners researched and obtained pre-existing blueprints or drawings from Europe remains a mystery.
 The video below might explain how this could be the case.

 The fibreglass building concept of making two fibreglass shells, top and bottom, and placing them together to form a trailer body was widely used in Europe and Australia in the very early sixties, long before the Boler came along.